MrTavit/mrtavit.github.io/README.md

 The current page will be highlighted in bold.

 Clicking on 'Contact' will open my contact page where you can leave me a message.
 There are 3 forms, 'Name', 'Email', and 'Leave a message'.
-Clicking submit will refresh the page. *Currently, leaving a message will not actually save the message.*
+Clicking submit will refresh the page. *Currently, leaving a message will not actually save the message.* Links to my LinkedIn and Twitter profile pages are also on this page.

 ![Contact page](./images/contact-page.jpg)